ldhyen99/ldhyen99/README.md

 - 👋 Hi, I’m @yenldh
 - 👀 I’m interested in playing piano, coding, reading something like books or blog and watching video game.
-I also like analysis Geography, problem.
+I also like Geography and problem solving.
-- 🌱 I’m currently learning ReactJS, NextJS and NodeJS.
+- 🌱 I’m currently learning ReactJS, NextJS and NodeJS(Express).
 - 📫 How to reach me: ldhyen99@gmail.com

 <!---